 It’s estimated that there are about a quarter of a million people who are suffering with an untreated alcohol abuse problem in Iowa.
-Among other reasons, this can be directly attributed to the need for more IA alcohol rehab facilities.
+Among other reasons, this can be directly attributed to the need for more alcohol rehab facilities.
 Existing facilities are staffed with quality addiction recovery specialists, and professional interventionists to help you and your family get over this difficult hurdle.
 If you’re one of the thousands suffering from untreated Iowa alcohol abuse, and are lucky enough to still have your family, your money and your friends, seek help now to stay ahead of the game.
 For those less fortunate, help and the restoration of your life is only a call away.

-IA detox is a non-negotiable step in any resident’s substance abuse recovery process.
-Professionals at any quality IA detox understand the importance of a fresh, physical, and emotional start, and will guide you as you expel all of the addiction-related toxins from your system.
+Detox is a non-negotiable step in any resident’s substance abuse recovery process.
+Professionals at any quality detox understand the importance of a fresh, physical, and emotional start, and will guide you as you expel all of the addiction-related toxins from your system.
 Placing high importance on symptom management and patient comfort, a good program will go a long way to mitigate the pain associated with the withdrawal process.
 Be sure to carefully research your detox options, as time in a poor-quality program can severely inhibit, and often derail your recovery efforts.

-International distribution combined with domestic cultivation have made IA marijuana abuse a significant problem for law enforcement and prevention advocates.
+International distribution combined with domestic cultivation have made marijuana abuse a significant problem for law enforcement and prevention advocates.
 The eastern and central regions of the state house the bulk of the homegrown product, while Mexican drug trafficking organizations smuggle their supply over the southwest boarder via commercial airliners, private, and commercial automobiles.
 A purer variety of marijuana is also commonly smuggled in from Canada.
 Attempts by the legalization lobby to designate marijuana as a medical aid in special cases have been met with denial.
 Marijuana is now the second most popular drug among the Iowa’s youth population.

 Iowa acquires its cocaine supply primarily from organizations in California and Chicago.
-IA cocaine addiction has remained consistent for the past ten years, while the state’s major cities are more susceptible to crack addiction than ever.
+Cocaine addiction has remained consistent across Iowa for the past ten years, while the state’s major cities are more susceptible to crack addiction than ever.
 Controlled mainly by gangs at the local level, the Indiana crack and powder cocaine underworld has created a wave of violence and criminal activity.
 A majority of the cocaine that comes into Iowa is converted to crack.
 The drug is moved throughout the state by private automobiles, trucks, and campers and is threatening an ever-expanding portion of the state’s youth.

 The most common form of heroin in Iowa is Mexican black tar.
-Although recent data indicates that the trend is steadily declining, there are still numerous IA heroin addiction-related fatalities and drug rehab admissions each year.
+Although recent data indicates that the trend is steadily declining, there are still numerous heroin addiction-related fatalities and drug rehab admissions each year.
 The increasing quality and declining price of product have given heroin a second wind in the state, and have law enforcement officials watching the problem closely.
 Heroin is moved through the state via automobiles and commercial trucks.
 Statewide sales are controlled primarily by Hispanic cartels.
 Heroin-related hospital admissions have remained steady.

 Methamphetamine is the most immediate illegal drug threat to Iowa residents.
-Domestic production and international smuggling have considerably magnified IA methamphetamine addiction.
+Domestic production and international smuggling have considerably magnified the rate of methamphetamine addiction.
 The past 20 years have seen a spike in abuse, and the establishment of clandestine labs in the state’s suburban and metropolitan regions.
 Mexican and Hispanic drug trafficking organizations usually smuggle methamphetamine in through the south.
-Once largely confined to Caucasian men and women, IA methamphetamine addiction now spans the state’s entire cultural spectrum.
+Once largely confined to Caucasian men and women, methamphetamine addiction now spans the state’s entire cultural spectrum.
 Purity of product has steady declined, offering a sign of hope for prevention advocates and state officials.

-IA prescription drug abuse is gaining more ground every day.
+Prescription drug abuse is gaining more ground every day.
 Vicodin, Xanax, methadone, Diazepam and many others are unabashedly abused by a significant chunk of the state’s population.
 Dishonest or irresponsible physician practices, theft of legitimate prescriptions, direct misuse and unregulated Internet sales continue to be the main causes of this epidemic.
-International smuggling has also played a large role in IA prescription drug abuse’s proliferation with many of the drugs coming in through Mexico.
+International smuggling has also played a large role in prescription drug abuse’s proliferation with many of the drugs coming in through Mexico.
 Steroids have also become a large problem in the state.

 A thriving methamphetamine culture, cocaine-related violence and increasing prescription abuse are just three of the many illegal drug threats currently facing Iowa.
 Unless prosecution of distributors is not enacted in conjunction with the establishment of more Iowa drug and alcohol rehabs, the state will continue to fight a losing battle.
 Iowa’s reputation as a clean-cut state has allowed drug trafficking organizations to flourish in the area and go relatively unnoticed.
 This has led to a deterioration of the state’s culture and the proliferation of statewide substance abuse and addiction.